 How Mobility Restrictions Are Holding You Back

 As you know, many of the exercises taught in a CrossFit practice involve a high level of joint mobility and stability throughout the body.
-Take these Olympic lifts, as an example:
+Take this overhead barbell squat, as an example:

-Her ankle mobility in the snatch is incredible.
+Her ankle mobility in this position is great.
 It allows her to counterbalance the bar by keeping her center of gravity forward.
 She can also sit her hips under the bar for maximal force production in rising from the bottom.
 Her hips and shoulders are moving well, so she can perform these movements with excellent technique.

 Now, most people don’t have that kind of mobility, and you probably don’t either.
 That’s okay.